minev-dev/tunica/README.md

-# Jacket
+# Tunica

 Light-weight Python ORM.

-"Wear a Jacket on your low-level code"
+"Wear a Tunica on your low-level code"

 Builtin features:
 * ORM